MarketPeak (PEAK) Achieves Market Capitalization of $2.11 Million

-MarketPeak (CURRENCY:PEAK) traded up 8% against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on May 19th.
-One MarketPeak coin can currently be purchased for about $0.24 or 0.00001797 BTC on popular cryptocurrency exchanges.
-MarketPeak has a market capitalization of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
-During the last seven days, MarketPeak has traded 19.3% higher against the U.S. dollar.
+MarketPeak (CURRENCY:PEAK) traded 8% higher against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on May 20th.
+MarketPeak has a market capitalization of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last 24 hours.
+One MarketPeak coin can currently be bought for $0.24 or 0.00001797 BTC on popular cryptocurrency exchanges.
+In the last seven days, MarketPeak has traded up 19.3% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.